Edit items and instances in bulk using Excel

 You can edit multiple Inventory items either using Excel or directly in Quartzy.
-See the instructions below for how to edit item instances in bulk using Excel.
+See the instructions below for how to edit items and item instances in bulk using Excel.

 2. Click Export File.